Thai Global Network

-Thai TV Global Network (TGN) is a former Thai satellite television channel. Тhai TV Global Network is the first and only satellite TV broadcasting center in Thailand.
+Thai TV Global Network (TGN) is a former Thai satellite television channel.
+Thai TV Global Network is the first and only satellite TV broadcasting center in Thailand.
 TGN, under the operation of the Royal Thai Army Radio and Television Channel 5, provides 24-hour-programs broadcasting to 170 countries on five continents.
 All facets of Thai life, culture, activities, information, news and entertainment are included in the programming for the channel.

 TGN reaches an audience of 350 million viewers around the world.

 Programming on the channel includes game shows, reports about the royal house of the Chakri dynasty, news, Thai music videos, soap operas, cooking shows (some in English), and Thai boxing known as Muay Thai.